BlaqueDevs/se-assignment-day-5-technical-writing-and-review-ayegbakenneth/README.md

 Having a knowledge about your audience and how much awareness they have about what you are writing about will help you in how to go about writing your article.
 It will guide you on the depth and the kind of domain language you should use.
-Knowing more about your audience gives you a clue on how to write and present your article information in order for the audience to easily read and understand what the article is talking about without doing more research in finding and understanding, the article words used for clearification in order to unvail the article message.
+Knowing more about your audience gives you a clue on how to write and present your article information in order for the audience to easily read and understand what the article is talking about without doing more research to understand the article words used for  better clearification.

 ## 2. What are some strategies to tailor your content to different audience types?

 Some of the strategies that can be used to tailor an article to different audience types include:

 1, Plain language: This involve writing in a way that readers can easily understand and unvail the writing information.

 2, Use of Visuals: The use of visuals such as pictures and diagrams that are related to the writing, helps the readers to understand more easily the content of the writing.

 3, Article length size: Write in such a way that the readers can easily scan through and grab messages from the write up without spending too much time reading on it as this can lead to discouragement from reading to the end.

 4, Choose the right channel to publish your work, channels that depend on the type of audience you are writing for.

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?